 A DOCTYPE declaration appears at the top of a web page before all other elements.
-According to the HTML specification or standards, every HTML document requires a document type declaration to insure that your pages are displayed the way they are intended to be displayed.
+According to the HTML specification or standards, every HTML document requires a valid document type declaration to insure that your web pages are displayed the way they are intended to be displayed.

 With HTML5 this is no longer the case and the doctype declaration is only needed to enable the standard mode for documents written using the HTML syntax.

 ExampleTry this code »

-<!DOCTYPE html> <html lang="en"> <head> <title><!-- Insert your title here --></title> </head> <body> <!-- Insert your content here --> </body> </html>
+<!DOCTYPE html> <html lang="en"> <head> <meta charset="utf-8"> <title><!-- Insert your title here --></title> </head> <body> <!-- Insert your content here --> </body> </html>

 Note: The doctype declaration refers to a Document Type Definition (DTD).
 It is an instruction to the web browser about what version of the markup language the page is written in.
 The World Wide Web Consortium (W3C) provides DTDs for all HTML versions.